yomeg/sjmd-course-orientation/content/welcome/_index.md

 # Welcome!
 Hi!
 We're glad you're here.

-Congrats: you’re in the course 🙂
+Congrats: you’re in the Social Justice Minus Dogma course 🙂

 You successfully made it through the sign up process, you clicked on all the right links, and you found Orientation.